renH2/Bridge-Tune/README.md

 <span id='Usage'/>

 ## 3. Usage: How to run the code  <a href='#all_catelogue'>[Back to Top]</a>
-Bridge-Tune paradigm consists of two stages: (1) Fine-tuning via Bridge-Tune and (2) Evaluating the fine-tuned model.
+Bridge-Tune paradigm consists of two stages: (1) Fine-tuning via Bridge-Tune (2) Evaluating the fine-tuned model.
 <span id='Training Bridge-Tune'/>

 ### 3.1.
 Fine-tuning via Bridge-Tune

+To conduct Bridge-Tune, you can execute `train_bridge.py` as follows:

 ```bash
 python train_bridge.py \